 At the time of this post, it’s been almost three years since Ruvim and I got married, and if you were to spend time with either of us, you’d see us reflecting each other, tendencies and all.
 Just like we reflect the people in our lives, we reflect Him who lives inside of us.
 He is our constant companion, untiring comforter, and our closest friend!

-My closing note for this post is to encourage you to be okay with change.
+My closing note is to encourage you to be okay with change.
 It’s kind of the trademark of 2020, mainly because of the pandemic and politics.
-Change will happen outside and inside of us, whether you’re single, just married, or been married for 10+ years.
+But even with that, many have had to stay home with their loved ones for longer than they did before and adjust their attitudes and characters.
+Change will happen outside and inside of us, whether you’re single, just married, or married for 10+ years.
 We can either embrace or fight it.
 What will you choose?

 22 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, self-control; against such things there is no law.Galatians 5:22-23